What is United Through Reading?

 Can I make a United Through Reading recording before I deploy?

 We encourage sites to offer UTR recording times throughout the course of normal operations because we know that service members are apart from the children in their lives for many different reasons.
-If your unit does not have its own site or you will be deploying as an individual augmentee, you can participate at one of our many permanent recording sites such as base libraries or USO centers.
-Please see your site coordinator for scheduling and visit our website for a current program location listing.
+If your unit does not have its own site or you will be deploying as an individual augmentee, you can participate at one of our many permanent recording sites such as base libraries, your unit, and our partner organizations.
+See where we are here.

 Is United Through Reading still needed if our troop aren’t deploying as much?